sebastiangraf/jSCSI/bundles/initiator/src/site/markdown/index.md

 ## Working with different targets

 The jSCSI-initiator was tested with the [Linux ISCSI Enterprise Target](http://iscsitarget.sourceforge.net/) as well as with the jSCSI-target.
-A Wireshark pcab with the IET can be found [here](jscsiInitWithIET.pcab).
+A Wireshark pcab with the IET can be found [here](jscsiInitWithIET.pcab) whereas a Wireshark pcab with our own target can be found [here](jscsiInitWithJSCSI.pcab).

 ## Own needs, own requirements